PedroFrasao/PowerAutomate/Composes/READMEC.md

-#Realtionship between "Composes" and "HTML":
+Relationship between "Composes" and "HTML":

-Each Compose has a function to data substiction on a spcify part of html using "PlaceHolds" (words in {{...}} )
+Each Compose is responsible for replacing data in a specific part of the HTML using Placeholders (words inside {{...}}).

-### -Case you want to chage a column name of Sharepoint list(that was used in Report) you will have that chage the intern column name that will be on a one of the composes and will change whatever is in "{{...}}".
+If you want to change the name of a column in a SharePoint list (used in the report), you'll need to update the internal column name.
+This internal name is used in one of the Compose actions and will automatically replace the corresponding value inside {{...}}.